trinayau/trinayau/README.md

 ### <div align="center">I'm Trina, a full-stack Tech Trainee with futureproof👨‍💻 🚀</div>

-- 🔭 I’m currently working on [FullFill](https://fullfill.netlify.app/)
+- 🔭 I’m currently working on [FullFill](https://fullfill.netlify.app/), a platform where food bank volunteers can connect!
+It is a full stack project using React and Django.

 - 🌱 I’m currently learning Python, Flask and Django